What we know and don't know about quarterback Dwayne Haskins' death - KESQ

 His short-lived football career

-Haskins was poised to enter his fourth year in the NFL as a backup for the Steelers after a stellar college career.
+Haskins, a reserve for the Steelers last season, was poised to enter his fourth year in the NFL.

 He rose to prominence at Ohio State, where he set OSU and Big Ten Conference records as a redshirt sophomore in 2018, including single-season passing yards (4,831), touchdown passes (50) and total offensive yards (4,939).
 He led the Buckeyes to a 13-1 record and a win in the Rose Bowl, and he finished third in voting for the Heisman Trophy, awarded to college football’s most outstanding player.